Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

     },
     // this is for system-assigned
     "principalId": <any uuid string>,
-    // this is for system-assignedcd
+    // this is for system-assigned
     "tenantId": <any uuid string>
   },
   "properties": {